SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-24-today-i-got-shot-again.md

 [Pro Git](https://git-scm.com/book/en/v2) on my phone.

-At the appointed time, I took the short health quiz on my phone, went into the large building, presented my id/appointment/health quiz and was waved into line.
+At the appointed time, I took the short health quiz on my phone, went into the large building, presented my id/appointment/health quiz/vax card and was waved into line.
 A few seconds later, the injection happened.
 This time it was an older guy, a sort of gruff no-nonsense fellow like a drill sergeant.
 Friendly enough, though.
 And he got the job done.